-Tasks: Provide a deterrent presence within Spawning SMZs through routine aerial and at-sea patrols and schedule and conduct dedicated surge operations.
+Tasks: Provide a deterrent presence within Spawning SMZs through routine aerial and at-sea

 Justification: A deterrent presence is needed in Spawning SMZs to reduce incursions into the areas.
 Fishing incursions may prevent attainment of the stated biological goals of the Spawning SMZs.
 The estimate to the cost of a monitoring event for a Spawning SMZ included three patrol officers per event and each event lasted 12 hours.
+Cost per officer is approximately \$40 per hour, including all fringe values.
+The vessel operating cost is approximately \$100 per hour.
+This adds up to approximately \$2,640 per monitoring event.
 The budget is estimated assuming five monitoring events per Spawning SMZ and five Spawning SMZs.

 Deliverables: Patrols conducted in Spawning SMZs.

-Schedule: Long-term (dependent on Action Item 2)
+Schedule: Long-term (dependent on Action Item 2) Budget: \$66,000 Potential Partners/roles: USCG, NOAA OLE, FWC, GADNR, NCDEQ, SCDNR

-Budget: >\$100,000